Back to Directory Claude Drama Triangle Coach icon

 Claude Drama Triangle Coach

-• call-transcription-started — the in-call coach.
-Listens to your own lines in the live transcript and fires a quiet macOS notification with a one-line reframe when you slip into a drama role.
+• During the call, the coach.
+Listens to your own lines in the live transcript and, when you slip into a drama role, leaves a one-line reframe as a terminal line plus a best-effort desktop notification.
+Nudges work without notification permission and off macOS (the terminal line is the reliable channel).
 Silent by default; only speaks when confident.

-What each hook does
+What it does

 While you're talking: